Big dreams first. Logistics later.

 Before the floor plans and budgets, there’s a dream.
 This is your permission slip to dream big about your home—without worrying (yet) about the how, the cost, or the timeline.

-When was the last time you let yourself dream— without immediately asking how?
+When was the last time you let yourself dream without immediately asking about how you're going to make it happen?

 Whether it’s buying land, building your own home, or finally tackling the renovation you’ve been pushing off, we tend to jump straight to the logistics: “How would we afford it?”
 “Where would we even start?”
 “Who’s going to build it?”
 “What if we regret it?”